tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 Collision
 ~~~~~~~~~

-In some cases pedestrians can get stuck in obstacles (vehicles), to solve this problem, adjust the :ref:`Antistuck config <pedestrianAntistuckConfig>`.
+In some cases, pedestrians can get stuck in obstacles (vehicles).
+To solve this problem, adjust the :ref:`Antistuck config <pedestrianAntistuckConfig>`.

 Authoring Components
 --------------------